 It’s important to give your users a simple way to contact you with feedback during soft launch, so make sure to include an email address or other contact info somewhere on your app.
 And even if you’re not getting organic feedback, at least you’ll have a user base to approach and get your questions answered.

 Get beautiful apps from experts.
 We are your partner to develop modern tailored apps for iOS & Android.

-Although you may not like to think about it, soft launch will either validate your idea or show that your app or game isn’t ready for market.
+Although you may not like to think about it, a soft launch will either validate your idea or show that your app or game isn’t ready for market.
 If you release your project to a poor reception, you can decide what needs to be improved or else begin a new project.
-Even large successful studios have been known to abandon projects due to poor performance during soft launch.
+Even large successful studios have been known to abandon projects due to poor performance during the soft launch.

 You can also receive validation upon soft launch and find out that people like your idea.
-In this best case scenario, you can justify your commitment to your project and continue to give it the time and resources it requires.
+In this best-case scenario, you can justify your commitment to your project and continue to give it the time and resources it requires.

-Note: You’ll need the best analytics to measure the success of your app during soft launch.
+Note: You’ll need the best analytics to measure the success of your app during the soft launch.
 You can easily receive analytics about your app or game using Felgo’s Google Analytics plugin and Flurry plugin.

 Where to Soft Launch

 The main factor that will separate your soft launch from your full launch is the fact that your soft launch will be limited to a handful of countries to begin with.
-The main decision on where to soft launch your project depends on the markets you plan to target upon wide scale release.
+The main decision on where to soft launch your project depends on the markets you plan to target upon wide-scale release.